mikewesthad/p5-performance-tips/README.md

 ### Frames Per Second (FPS)

-One general measure of your program's speed is the number of frames per second (FPS) is can run.
+One general measure of your program's speed is the number of frames per second (FPS) it can render.
 You generally want to aim for a consistent 30 - 60 FPS if your code involves interaction or animation.
+(Here's a [demo](http://www.testufo.com/#test=framerates&count=3&background=none&pps=720) showing what 60, 30 and 15 FPS look like.)

 You can see your current FPS easily in one of two ways.